matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Bitbucket, allowing for seamless integration into the development workflow.
 It supports custom workflows, containerization, and serverless deployments, making it a versatile tool for modern application delivery.

-4) Describe the functionalities provided by Cloud Functions.
+4) Describe the functionalities provided by Cloud Functions?
 Answer: Cloud Functions is a serverless execution environment for building and connecting cloud services.
 With Cloud Functions, you can write simple, single-purpose functions that are attached to events emitted from your cloud infrastructure and services.
 It automatically scales based on the load, supports Node.js, Python, Go,